forceedge01/sql-api-wrapper/README.md

 - getColumn(string $column, array $where) // Returns a single column value from the database.
 - getValue(string $key) // Get key value based on mapping.
 - truncate() // Truncates a table.
+- subSelect(string $column, array $where) // Provides the ability to sub select a column for any query.
-- subSelect(string $table, string $column, array $where) // Provides the ability to sub select a column for any query.
+- rawSubSelect(string $table, string $column, array $where) // Provides the ability to sub select a column for any query without a data mod.
 - saveSession(string $primaryKey) // Save the current session for later re-use.
 - restoreSession() // Restore the session saved by saveSession.
 - getRequiredData(array $data, string $key) // Extended: Extracts value from an array.